 The fun and adventure of camping for a week with friends is a priceless milestone for any scout.
 Camp Perry's fees remain reasonable so that youth and adults may have a great summer camping experience at the lowest possible price.
+Price changes reflect the extra cost of COVID precautions.

-This guide is designed to help you and your troop BE PREARED for a memorable time at summer camp.
+This guide is designed to help you and your troop BE PREPARED for a memorable time at summer camp.
 Please read through it carefully, and imagine your scouts engaged in a dynamic week of "fun with a purpose" in the Rio Grande Council.